Nice to meet you.

 The remote access tools built into Atera are another highlight.
 Whether I needed to jump into a machine via Splashtop or run remote scripts across multiple devices at once, the process was fast, secure, and painless.
 I simulated everything from routine maintenance to emergency troubleshooting, and Atera’s remote support features were reliable and quick, making it easy to resolve issues without physically being on-site.

-Of course, no IT management tool is complete without reporting and analytics, and Atera delivers in this department, too—though with a few limitations.
-I ran reports on ticket response times, asset performance, and SLA compliance, and while the data was insightful, I found myself wanting more customization options to drill down into specifics.
+Of course, no IT management tool is complete without reporting and analytics, and Atera delivers in this department, too, though with a few limitations.
+I found the customization options somewhat limited when I needed to drill down into more specific metrics.
+For instance, filtering data across custom timeframes or breaking down reports by more granular categories wasn’t as flexible as I’d hoped.

 What I like about Atera: